Does your pet need some guidance?

 A personal consultation may be what your dog or cat needs if they have a specific challenge they need to work on.
 Dogs and cats with separation anxiety, phobias, fear, or aggression may need to have one-on-one time with Dixie or another trainer.

 Cats having litterbox problems, fear, aggression, or other issues can benefit from a behavior consultation.
-Dixie prides herself in having experience with working on cats with behavior issues.
+Dixie prides herself in having experience working with cats that have behavior issues.
 We want our feline friends to be just as happy as our canine companions, so if you're having an issue with your cat's behavior please don't hesitate to call.

 Below are some websites Dixie recommends for clients: